mortbopet/LLMAnki/README.md

 1. **Export from Anki**: In the Anki app, select a deck for export
-  - Select format "Anki Deck Package (.apkg)
+    * Select format "Anki Deck Package (.apkg)
-  - Remember to select "Include scheduling information", "Include deck presets" and "Include media" for the best experience
+    * Remember to select "Include scheduling information", "Include deck presets" and "Include media" for the best experience
-2. **Load a Deck**: Click "Load .apkg" to import your Anki deck
+2. **Load a Deck**: Click "Load .apkg" to import your Anki deck into LLMAnki
 3. **Browse Cards**: Select a deck from the sidebar, then click on a card
 4. **Analyze**: Click "Analyze" to get feedback and suggested alternative cards
 5. **Review & Edit**: Review suggestions, edit if needed, and add new suggested cards
 6. **Export**: Download your modified deck
 7. **Re-import to Anki**: Start the Anki app on your computer, press `File->Import`, and select the modified `.apkg` file
+    * Remember to select:
+      * "Import any learning progress"
+      * "Import any deck presets"
+    * Do not select:
+      * "Merge note types"
     * This will **merge** any _new_ cards from the imported deck to your collection.
     * This will **not** remove any cards.
 When you export a deck from LLMAnki, and you have cards marked for deletion, a filter string will be shown to you.
 This filter can then be copied into the Anki app, showing you all of the cards marked for deletion (which you can then manually bulk-delete).

-⚠️ Note: Always back up your Anki collection before importing modified decks! ⚠️ This app is **highly experimental** and thus provides no guarantees of the integrity of the exported deck.
+⚠️ Note: Always back up your Anki collection before importing modified decks! ⚠️.
+This app is **highly experimental** and thus provides no guarantees of the integrity of the exported deck.
 However, as mentioned in 8. above, Anki doesn't do destructive edits on imports, so your decks should be pretty safe.

 ## Supported LLM Providers